How to stop emotional eating

 Summary of how to stop emotional eating in 2021

-What I’m suggesting you do, is start understanding what your discomfort is, explore and challenge your automatic thoughts, and find other ways to manage the discomfort and brainwashing.
+What I’m suggesting you do, is start exploring what your discomfort is, explore and challenge your automatic thoughts, and learn alternative ways to manage the discomfort and brainwashing.

-To be able to stop overeating, or to stop the endless cycle of dieting and binge-eating, you need to understand what’s going on for you.
-You need to find a place of compassion for that.
-From a place of genuine self-respect, and with education on how to manage feelings differently, it is possible to choose not to overeat, and to lose weight in 2021, without starving yourself.
+To be able to cut down on emotional eating, or to stop the endless cycle of dieting and binge-eating, you need to understand what’s behind it.
+You need to find kindness for yourself in that.
+It’s self-respect, and new skills for how to manage feelings differently that make it possible to choose not to binge-eat, and to lose weight in 2021, without starving yourself.

 Want to go further and stop emotional eating?